-One of the main things to consider, apart from what specifics the policy covers, is where you are travelling to.
+Besides the specifics of what the policy covers, you should also consider the importance of where you are travelling to.
 For example, if you’re planning to go to Europe, it’s important to get a European Health Insurance Card (EHIC) in addition to your ski travel insurance.

-It is important to note that the EHIC only covers you in Europe and if you’re planning to go to the United States, it’s even more important to have insurance as medical treatment there can go well in to thousands of dollars.
+It is important to note that the EHIC only covers you in Europe.
+If you’re planning to travel further for your thrill-seeking, such as the USA, it’s even more important to have insurance.
+Medical treatment in the USA can reach into thousands of US dollars.

 How much does ski travel insurance cost?